Disposal and its effect on your concession

 - sell or transfer all or part of the property

-- lease, rent or otherwise grant exclusive possession of all or part of the property where the lease arrangement starts before 10 September 2024 (or after 30 June 2025).
+- lease, rent or otherwise grant exclusive possession of part of the property where the lease arrangement starts before 10 September 2024.

-If you claimed a transfer duty concession (and the specified foreign retiree AFAD exemption, where applicable) but no longer qualify for all or part of the concession, you must notify us within 28 days by completing a notice for reassessment (Form D2.4).
+If you claimed a transfer duty concession (and the specified foreign retiree AFAD exemption, where applicable) but no longer qualify for all or part of the concession, you must tell us within 28 days.
+Complete a notice for reassessment (Form D2.4).
 You can either:

 - submit the form online—tell us in Part F of your change in circumstances or if you claimed the specified foreign retiree additional foreign acquirer duty AFAD exemption